ashleymavericks/portfolio-website-v1/README.md

 # Portfolio
-As Simple as it can get and As Fast as it can get using AMP
+As elegant it can get and As Fast it can get using AMP (Accelerated Mobile Pages)